If you’re struggling to make ends meet or care for your pets, we would love to help. We offer a

 Pet Loss Support offers a place for you to work through the grief process in a non-judgmental environment with others who have suffered a similar loss.
 There is no fee and you are free to attend as often as necessary throughout your grief process.
 Sessions are held on the first and third Saturday of each month from 11 a.m. – 1 p.m. at the Neil Thomas Ryder Education Center classroom on the 2

-with VIRTUAL PLSG in the subject line [email protected]
+RSVP to with [email protected] VIRTUAL PLSG in the subject line.